Todd Haynes: Upcoming projects

 In 2015 he was reported to be developing a TV series based on the 2012 documentary The Source Family for HBO.

-Haynes is set to direct a Peggy Lee biopic, titled Fever, based on a screenplay originally drafted by Nora Ephron before her death in 2012, starring Michelle Williams in the title role after Reese Witherspoon backed out of the role to produce instead.
+Haynes is set to direct a Peggy Lee biopic, titled Fever, based on a screenplay originally drafted by Nora Ephron before her death in 2012, starring Michelle Williams as Lee after Reese Witherspoon backed out of the role to produce instead.
 Billie Eilish is in early talks to executive produce.
 The primary screenwriter is now Doug Wright.

 Haynes is reportedly set to direct the HBO series Trust, based on Hernan Diaz's novel of the same name, with Kate Winslet as the lead after working together on Mildred Pierce.

+Haynes stated in September 2023 that he was working on a sexually explicit film about a "love story between two men set in the 1930's", starring Joaquin Phoenix.
+The project was cancelled shortly before production began when Phoenix abruptly quit.
+In August 2025, it was reported that the project is being revived with Pedro Pascal in the lead role instead, alongside Danny Ramirez.
+The film, titled De Noche, is scheduled to begin shooting in Guadalajara in March 2026, French film company MK2 Films will finance the production.